Best & Cheapest Home Insurance Companies in Nevada (2026)

-State Farm has the best insurance for Nevada homeowners at around $971 per year.
+State Farm usually has the cheapest home insurance quotes in Nevada, at around $925/yr.

 Compare Home Insurance Quotes in Nevada